kavia-common/weekly-insight-report-platform-22440-22609/README.md

 3) Verify configuration:
    - Visit /api/health/supabase
    - You should see configured=true and env flags with *_present true values (secrets are not printed).
+   - Visit /api/reports/diagnostics to see the effective SUPABASE_URL host and the schema-qualified path used for auth.users checks.
-   - From Swagger (/docs), run POST /api/reports/selftest and expect 201.
+   - From Swagger (/docs), run POST /api/reports/selftest with a valid auth.users UUID and expect 201.
 This confirms server-side inserts bypass RLS using the Service Role key.

 RLS note:
 - All backend inserts/updates/deletes for weekly_reports are performed with a server-side Supabase client initialized using SUPABASE_SERVICE_ROLE_KEY.